Things to do in London in 3 days

 Buckingham Palace is the most famous palace in the UK, dating back to 1703 and is the main London residence of the ruler of the United Kingdom.

-If you want to see inside, you can book tickets to Buckingham Palace to see the State Rooms, the Throne Rooms and the Royal Picture Gallery.
+If you want to see inside, you can book a tour of Buckingham Palace to see the State Rooms, the Throne Rooms and the Royal Picture Gallery.

 Changing of the Guard Ceremony